We may earn money or products from the companies mentioned in this post. For more information please refer to Privacy and Disclosure Page.

 Witches in the Modern Era

 Today you can buy a spell on Etsy or you can align yourself with witchcraft as a modern display of feminism.
 One only has to jump online to find local events, covens, and festivals.
-And usually, all are welcome, witch or not.
+Salem, of course, embraces their legacy and has a thriving tourism market as well as many modern witches as described above.

-One thing we do every year as a family is put on a Witches’ Brunch.
+One thing we do every year is put on a Witches’ Brunch.
 We do this as a fun way to celebrate the season but also recognize witches in American History.
+Like Pirate Day, it’s a fun event that is low key but often has some stimulating discussion.
+Plus we just like to dress up and go do something fun.

 So far, I’ve been able to trace a couple of lines to Essex County, MA.
 One of my ancestors appears to be a founding father of Salem.
 I have not yet been able to connect the names with the famed witch trials but with so many accusers and accused, it is foolish to think This Family wasn’t involved in some way.
+The question will be what side of the noose did my family land on?

 Across The Pond